-In the age of digital transformation, industrial organizations are tasked with moving faster than ever in an effort to better serve their customers.
+In the age of digital transformation, industrial organizations are tasked with moving faster than ever to better serve their customers.
 Yet, in many cases, it’s easier said than done.
-Current inhibitors, such as paper-based procedures, are restricting the necessary mindset shift from a ‘place to a pace’.

-"DDA includes monitoring deployed machines and creating augmented reality experiences to improve customer service, deliver effective training, and reduce downtime.
-As Howden continues their transformation journey, we look forward to maintaining this close relationship,” says Matthew Sheridan, Senior Director of Field Execution at PTC, whose team has worked closely with Howden to execute on their DDA strategy.
+“DDA includes monitoring deployed machines and creating augmented reality experiences to improve customer service, deliver effective training, and reduce downtime.
+As Howden continues their transformation journey, PTC looks forward to maintaining this close relationship,” says Matt Sheridan, Senior Director of Field Execution at PTC, whose team has worked closely with Howden to execute on their DDA strategy.

-With PTC as its partner, Howden is using emerging technologies, including industrial IoT and augmented reality, under this program and demonstrating the potential in immersive demos.
-Howden’s goal is to use digital twin technology to reduce business risk for customers by improving uptime of deployed products, potentially saving them millions in unplanned downtime.
+With PTC as its partner, Howden is using emerging technologies, including industrial IoT and augmented reality, to demonstrate the potential in immersive experiences.
+Howden’s goal is to use digital twin technology to reduce business risk for their customers by improving uptime of deployed products.
+Why?
+Unplanned downtime in mission critical applications costs companies millions.

 This demonstration, which was initially unveiled at Hannover Messe 2019, features one of Howden’s diaphragm compressors.
-It was logistically challenging to transport the 10-foot-tall machines for an event – and far less immersive than an augmented reality experience.
+It was logistically challenging to transport the 10-foot machines for an event – and far less immersive than an augmented reality experience.
 The AR demo seamlessly lays out the different functions and use cases relevant to a worker interacting with the machine in the real world.
-These different digital twin scenarios are simply represented in AR through these lenses common in industrial organizations.

 Customer-facing digital twins are a key element to Howden’s connected field maintenance program, Uptime.
 This service offering uses digital twins with underlying technologies (ThingWorx, Vuforia, etc.) to provide real-time performance data of deployed assets.